-By Jane Barthelemy.
 When Fall is in the air, mornings are crisp, and the days are shorter.
-I feel a tinge of sadness as Summer is ending, and even a slight sense of trepidation.
-For many it’s a time of colds and flu.
-For others we’re constantly on the edge of getting sick the whole season.
+Personally, I feel a tinge of sadness and even a slight sense of trepidation.
+For many people it’s a time of colds and flu.
+Some are constantly on the edge of getting sick the whole season.
+Build resilience in the immune system!
 Here are a few pearls of wisdom from Chinese Medicine to make the changes easier.

 9 Tips for a Healthy Fall Season: